PlainsightAI/legacy-docs/rules.md

 #### landmark_has_any_tags

 Description:
+	This predicate allows you to evaluate whether or not a given landmark has any of the tags specified.

+Fields:
+* type - "landmark has any tags"
+* landmark_id - the ID of the landmark whose tags should be checked
+* tags - an array of strings representing the tags to be checked for this landmark

-	This is a predicate that allows you to evaluate whether or not a given landmark has any of the tags specified.
-This example checks if the device is inside the landmark AND if the landmark has either of the tags "music" or "has_wifi".
+The following example checks if the device is inside the landmark AND if the landmark specified has either of the "music" or "has_wifi" tags assigned to it.

 Example:
 ```json
 "logicalCondition": {